Ground Source Heat Pump Installation

 We had a major ground source heat pump installation in our new build house and had researched many companies before selecting EnergyMyWay.
 James and the team have been very responsive and easy to deal with, including assistance with the Government grant application, and I would certainly recommend them highly.

-Martin Blakstad, 2022
+Martin Blakstad, 2022 (Google review)

 Designed to cover 100% of the space heating and domestic hot water requirements